Carms-dev/gegi-law-gatsby-netlify/content/cases/crosse-v-the-manufacturers-life-insurance-co.md

 ---
 isCornerstone: false
-caseName: Crosse v The Manufacturers Life Insurance Co.
+caseName: Crosse v.
+The Manufacturers Life Insurance Co.
 citation: 2016 HRTO 1143
 description: The applicant underwent gender-affirming surgery and submitted an application to the respondent for long-term disability benefits.
 The